Yoyomanzoor/nixos/README.md

 ### Organization

+- shared configurations in `./base/`
-- per-hardware configuration in ./base
+- per-hardware configurations in `./hosts/`
-- per-DE configurations in ./desktop-environments
+- per-DE configurations in `./desktop-environments/`

 Flake is organized as: